 (to name a FEW)

-With multiple gazebos within the zoo and snack shops, it looked like a nice place to have a day outing.
-Through a guided tour of maybe 2 hours, I saw a greater variety of creatures there than what I remember from childhood days.
-The knowledgeable tour guide provided backgrounds for the animals, and was clearly familiar with the personality of each as she tried different techniques to try make them more interactive.
-There were multiple bird species, my favourite being the “adopted Jamaican” blue & gold macaw and the dancing scarlet macaws.
+Knowledgeable tour guides provide backgrounds for the animals, and are clearly familiar with the personality of each as they try different techniques to make them more interactive.
+There are multiple bird species, my favourite being the “adopted Jamaican” blue & gold macaw and the dancing scarlet macaws (videoed below).

-As you walked, you could look up at the trees to see some parrots flying about freely, who apparently escaped their cages during a storm and still stuck around; the zoo has suspended structures within the venue to feed them.
-Besides the parrots, the capuchin and spider monkeys as well as the ring-tailed coatimundi were among the most interactive; the big cats (lions and bobcats) were all lying around as cats tend to do.
+As you stroll, you can look up at the trees to see some parrots flying about freely, who apparently escaped their cages during a storm and still stuck around!
+Hope Zoo has since suspended feeding structures within the venue for them.
+Besides the parrots, the capuchin and spider monkeys, as well as the ring-tailed coatimundi were among the most interactive animals at the time.
+The big cats (lions and bobcats) were all lying around as cats tend to do.
 There were also zebras, ostriches, and crocodiles, just to name a few!

 Thank you Hope Zoo and Garbie Walkie, I really appreciated the nostalgia and environment-saving efforts.
 An increased care for the environment is 1 of many ways I believe regular travel has improved me.